WVUHPC/Introduction-HPC/_episodes/101-introduction.md

 ## Secure Connections

-The first step in using a cluster is to establish a connection from our laptop to the cluster.
-When we are sitting at a computer (or standing, or holding it in our hands or on our wrists), we have come to expect a visual display with icons, widgets, and perhaps some windows or applications: a _graphical user interface_, or GUI.
+The first step in using a cluster is establishing a connection from our laptop to the cluster.
+When we are sitting at a computer (or standing, or holding it in our hands or on our wrists), we expect a visual display with icons, widgets, and perhaps some windows or applications: a _graphical user interface_, or GUI.
 Since computer clusters are remote resources that we connect to over slow or intermittent interfaces (WiFi and VPNs especially), it